Angeli's salt: Preparation and properties

 The structure of the hydrate has been confirmed by X-ray crystallography.
 The anion is planar.
 Starting from the ONN end, the bond distances are 1.35 Å (N–O), 1.26 Å (N–N), 1.31 Å (N–O_{trans}), and 1.32 Å (N–O_{cis}).
 The negative charge is on the oxygen atoms at opposite ends of the molecule.
 The angles are 112.9° (O_{single}–N–N), 118.4° (N–N–O_{trans}), and 122.5° (N–N–O_{cis}).
 This means that the nitrogen–nitrogen bond is a double bond, and that the cis oxygen is slightly repelled by the single oxygen.

+Decomposition

+Aqueous solutions of trioxodinitrate are unstable below pH 10.
+The rate of decomposition increases between pH 10 and 8, remains essentially constant between pH 8 and 4, then accelerates again below pH 4.

+Between pH 8 and 4, the main decomposition mechanism is tautomerization of monoprotonated trioxodinitrate (O-)2N+=N(OH) to O2N\sNH(O-), which decomposes reversibly to nitrite (NO2-) and nitroxyl (HNO).
+The resulting nitroxyl dimerizes rapidly to hyponitrous acid (HON=NOH), which dehydrates to nitrous oxide.